 What was once taboo is now a growing recruiting trend sweeping the industry.
 Learn why companies are flocking after employees who quit and then come back to work for the organization.

 Boomerang employees, also known as comeback kids, are employees that leave an organization, without burning bridges, only to make a triumphant return back to that same former employer only later.
-This growing workforce trend has caused the rehiring of former employees to lose its stigma.
-As such, boomerang employees are becoming more common across the business landscape.

 Surprisingly, the benefits of rehiring past employees can provide invaluable insight into your organization’s recruiting and onboarding processes.
 While a bit unconventional, consider the following when hiring your next boomerang employee.